Continuous access evaluation

-- A CAE-capable client presents credentials or a refresh token to Azure AD asking for an access token for some resource.
+- A CAE-capable client presents credentials or a refresh token to Microsoft Entra ID asking for an access token for some resource.

 - An access token is returned along with other artifacts to the client.

-- An Administrator explicitly revokes all refresh tokens for the user.
-A revocation event will be sent to the resource provider from Azure AD.
+- An Administrator explicitly revokes all refresh tokens for the user, then a revocation event is sent to the resource provider from Microsoft Entra ID.

 - An access token is presented to the resource provider.
 The resource provider evaluates the validity of the token and checks whether there's any revocation event for the user.
 The resource provider uses this information to decide to grant access to the resource or not.

 - In this case, the resource provider denies access, and sends a 401+ claim challenge back to the client.

 - The CAE-capable client understands the 401+ claim challenge.
 It bypasses the caches and goes back to step 1, sending its refresh token along with the claim challenge back to Microsoft Entra ID.
 Microsoft Entra ID then reevaluates all the conditions and prompt the user to reauthenticate in this case.